 What happens at the end of the period of conversion study and engagement in community life?

-When Rabbi Amy has determined that a perspective Jew by Choice is ready, they will meet with a Bet Din (a religious “court”), who will interview the candidate to confirm they are ready to become Jewish.
+When our clergy have determined that a perspective Jew by Choice is ready, they will meet with a Bet Din (a religious “court”), who will interview the candidate to confirm they are ready to become Jewish.
 Then we welcome the candidate as a member of the Jewish People.
 A Mikveh immersion (usually in Lake Champlain at the home of one of our congregants) takes place as a final ritual.

 Can my partner participate with me?